reportportal/docs/src/md/src/WorkWithReports/FilteringLaunches.md

 * *equals* -  shown all test items which defect comment is absolutely equal to the specified combination;
 * *not equals* - shown all test items without items which defect comment is absolutely equal to the specified combination;

--   **Tags** - 1 symbol is enough for this search.
+-   **Attributes** - 1 symbol is enough for this search.
-The system searches for the items with or without a specified tag(s).
-Multiple tags may be specified at once.
+The system searches for the items with or without a specified Attribute(s).
+Multiple Attributes may be specified at once.
 The following filtering conditions are available:  ALL/ANY and WITHOUT ALL/WITHOUT ANY.
-* *all ( in API: 'filter.has.tags')* - shown all test items which contain all specified tags;
+* *all ( in API: 'filter.has.attributes')* - shown all test items which contain all specified Attributess;
-* *without all( in API:'filter.!in.tags')* -  shown all test items without specified tags in any combinations;
+* *without all( in API:'filter.!in.attributes')* -  shown all test items without specified Attributess in any combinations;
-* *any ( in API:filter.in.tags)*  - shown all test items which contain any combinations of specified tags;
+* *any ( in API:filter.in.attributes)*  - shown all test items which contain any combinations of specified attributes;
-* *without any ( in API:'filter.!has.tags')* - shown all test items without all specified tags in case, when both of tags present in the test item;
+* *without any ( in API:'filter.!has.attributes')* - shown all test items without all specified attributes in case, when both of attributes present in the test item;

 -   **Analysed by RP (AA)** - there are two options: With AA mark, Without AA mark.